flowdock/api-docs/docs/How-To-Integrate.md

 }
 ```

-The most important and universal fields are listed below, for full reference on fields and message types, see [Activity API documentation](activities#/activity).
+The most important and universal fields are listed below, for full reference on fields and message types, see [thread messages documentation](thread-messages).

 | Name          | Description  |
 | ------------- | ------------ |